Installation

 All environment variables and their descriptions:

 • NEXT_PUBLIC_SITE_URL - your website url.
 For example, https://yourwebsite.com without trailing slash.
+Used for sitemap, robots, and client configuration.

 • NEXT_PUBLIC_SANITY_API_VERSION - your Sanity API version.
 You don't have to use specific dates, any past or present date is valid, and today's date will always give you the latest version - no need to check release history.
 For example: YYYY-MM-DD.